egoist/vbuild.js.org/docs/getting-started.md

 vbuild init my-project
 ```

-This command will a new folder called `my-project` inside current folder.
+This command will create a new folder called `my-project` inside current folder.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies.

 No configuration and build tools like webpack and babel need to be installed in your project.